 What to expect on the bean protocol?

-I have personally not tried this diet myself, so I cannot speak from personal experience but from reading testimonials from others some people do experience an initial detox period when they first start, where they get worsening symptoms before they start feeling better (this can be worse GI symptoms, acne or other skin issues etc).
+Some people do experience an initial detox period when they first start, where they get worsening symptoms before they start feeling better (this can be worse GI symptoms, acne or other skin issues etc).
 Others don't seem to go through this so it likely depends on what your diet was like before starting the protocol and what health issues you are dealing with.
+I personally had worsening GI symptoms (gas and diarrhea) but no other adverse effects.

 Where can I get more information about the bean protocol?

 I have come across two practitioners who coach clients through the bean protocol.
 Karen Hurd and Unique Hammond.
-I have linked their websites there.
 If you do decide to try this diet I would recommend working with an experienced practitioner rather than trying to navigate this on your own.

 Other health information you will like: